louislef299/aws-sso/docs/content/config.md

 ## Accounts

 [Accounts][] in `aws-sso` represents the actual AWS Account to target when signing in.
-The only required input is the actual Account ID, otherwise the tool defaults are used.
-Defaults can be overridden at the Account level, so setting them with account for that specific Account only.
+The only required inputs are the actual Account ID and the Account name(alias), otherwise the tool defaults are used.
+Core defaults can be overridden at the Account level, so that they only apply to that specific account.
+These include things like SSO URL, region and whether to enable private browsing or not.

 Accounts can be added to `aws-sso` by running the [`account add` command][].
 Here is an example: